pipelight/doc.pipelight/guide/logs.md

 - pipeline status
 - date it was triggered at
 - environment in which it was triggered, which includes:
+  - branch, or tag name if the project has a git repository.
   - [action](triggers#actions-git-hooks) that triggered the pipeline execution
-  - branch, or tag name if the project has a git repository.
+  - the commit number if the project has a git repository.
 - pipeline name
-- execution time
+- whole pipeline execution time

 <Logs/>